gchq/stroom-docs/HOWTOs/ReferenceFeeds/CreateSimpleReferenceFeed.md

 ### Create XSLT Translation

 We now need to create our translation.
 This XSLT translation will convert simple _records_ XML data into _ReferenceData_ records - see the Stroom **reference-data v2.0.1** Schema for details.
+More information can be found [here](https://github.com/gchq/stroom-content/blob/master/source/core-xml-schemas/README.md).

 We first need to create an XSLT translation for our feed.
 Move back to the Explorer window, and with the cursor having selected the `Event Sources` system group, right click the mouse to display the object context menu, select **New**